U.S. flag

 • Aortoenteric fistula

-• Failure to thrive secondary to decreased oral intake
+• Failure to thrive and dehydration secondary to decreased oral intake

 Enhancing Healthcare Team Outcomes